-We launched our technology-driven integrated supply chain solutions business in January 2020, which has become the fastest growing among all of our operations.
+We launched our technology-driven integrated supply chain solutions services in January 2020, which was the fastest growing operational segment prior to the start of our supply chain trading business.
 We provide multi-level financing and supply chain solutions to core enterprises and SMEs by focusing on industry and finance integration and industry segmentation.
 Our supply chain solutions services mainly target the agriculture, infrastructure, maritime logistics, energy and plastics products markets.
 We streamline the supply chain finance process, participate as an intermediary and a partner in the merchandise flows in the procurement and distribution transactions, automate the transaction payments and offer the most favorable trading terms to both suppliers and buyers.